 The Future of the Academy

 Change is always with us.
 This is certainly true of higher education.
 All of higher education is clearly in a time of transition and it is obvious that this will continue for some time.
 The Susquehanna community is being intentional in its efforts to think and talk about how we might best adapt to the changing landscape.
-As part of that work, a number of speakers will be visiting campus during the 2012-13 academic year to present and discuss with us the most pressing issues facing all colleges and universities, but especially residential, national liberal arts institutions like Susquehanna.
+As part of that work, a number of speakers have visited campus to present and discuss with us the most pressing issues facing all colleges and universities, but especially residential, national liberal arts institutions like Susquehanna.

 Richard H. Dorman, D.Ed., is the 14th president of Westminster College in New Wilmington, Pa., which was recently included in "America’s Top 40 'Great Schools, Great Prices'” list by US News and World Report and named by Forbes.com as “The #1 college in America for Women in the Sciences, Technology, Engineering, and Mathematics.”
 Now finishing his sixth year as president, .
 Dorman brings a broad administrative perspective to his audiences having served in varied roles throughout his thirty years of service in higher education.
 Prior to his being named to the Westminster presidency, Dorman was vice president for institutional advancement at Otterbein University in Ohio, where he led the most successful fundraising campaign in the college’s history.
 He earlier served as assistant vice president and director of development for the entire Health Sciences Center at the University of Louisville.